gustavohdev/ticketapp/README.md

 #### Install these dependencies

        npm install dotenv-cli --save-dev
        npm install -g dotenv-cli

 - Get a DB on AWS, Railway or any other service that you would like and setup your database ( Recommend MySQL for now ).
-- Send your schema to your DB without generate migrations with `dotenv -e .env.prod -- npx prisma db push`
+- Send your schema to your DB without generate migrations with...

+  `dotenv -e .env.prod -- npx prisma db push`

   > Create your ADMIN user first in your production DB to be able to create users.

 ## Deploying on Vercel